Lucypoo0606/Year-2-Notes/Java/Java Syntax and Structure.md

 ### Basics of Declaration
 - **Syntax**: Declaration starts with the class keyword, followed by the class name
 - **Keywords**: Will be using the declaration of public class
-	- Always spelled in lowercase and cannot be used as names for variables or classes
+	- Always spelled in lowercase and cannot be used as names for variables or classes hi
 ```java
 public class class_name
 ```